Polymer/old-docs-site/articles/unit-testing-elements.md

 This is only needed for browsers that don’t support `Object.observe()` natively.
 At present, this represents all browsers except Chrome and Opera.
 A synchronous alternative is `[element].deliverChanges()`.

-As we can see, when we run `wct` once again we’re still all green:
+As we can see, when we run `wct test` once again we’re still all green:

 ![](/articles/images/unit-testing-elements/image_3.png)